Challenging Work and Income decisions: Reviews and appeals

 Can I appeal the decision of the Social Security Appeal Authority?

 If the Appeal Authority decides against you, you can appeal its decision to the High Court, but only on a question of law.

 You will need to lodge your appeal within 10 working days (two weeks) after the Appeal Authority’s decision.

-You should apply for legal aid for this, unless you have access to a lawyer you can afford or a lawyer who will take your case for free.
-(See the chapter “Legal Aid”.)
+You should apply for Legal Aid for this, unless you have access to a lawyer you can afford or a lawyer who will take your case for free.
+(See the chapter “Legal Aid and other legal help”.)